Industrial Revolution: Causes

 Until the 1980s, it was believed technological innovation was the heart of the Industrial Revolution and the key enabling technology was the invention of the steam engine.
 Lewis Mumford has proposed that the Industrial Revolution had its origins in the Early Middle Ages, earlier than most estimates.
 He explains that the model for standardised mass production was the printing press and that "the archetypal model for the industrial era was the clock".
 He cites the monastic emphasis on order and time-keeping, and the fact medieval cities had at their centre a church with bell ringing at regular intervals, as necessary precursors to a synchronisation necessary for later manifestations such as the steam engine.
+Anthropologist Joseph Henrich also argues for an origin in the Early Middle Ages but specifically identifies the primary cause as the dissolution of European kinship networks under pressure from the Catholic Church.

 The presence of a large domestic market is considered an important driver of the Industrial Revolution, particularly explaining why it occurred in Britain.
 In other nations, such as France, markets were split up by local regions, which often imposed tolls and tariffs on goods traded among them.
 Internal tariffs were abolished by Henry VIII of England, they survived in Russia until 1753, 1789 in France and 1839 in Spain.